This post contains affiliate links.

-We spent six months in Medellin, but we also had friends and family visit Colombia while we there.
+We spent six months in Medellin, Colombia but we also had friends and family visit us while we there.

 Some of our friends stayed in Medellin for five days, and our family stayed in the city for three days.
 Based on our long-term experience and their shorter experiences, it seemed that three days was plenty for those on a shorter trip.

-- Ride the cable car and hike around Parque Arvi
+- The cable car ride and hike around Parque Arvi

-- Take a day trip to the colorful town of Guatape
+- A day trip to the dazzling lakes (and ruins of Pablo Escobar’s past) in the town of Guatape

-- Get a little tipsy on a night out in Poblado
+- And getting a little tipsy on a night out in Poblado

 Although there’s more to see and do around the city, those are the highlights that you really need to see as a tourist.

-Once you’ve done that, it’s easy to get to get a flight to Cartagena or a bus to Jardin.
-If you only have 10-15 days in Colombia, there isn’t much reason to stay longer than those three full days.
+Once you’ve done that, it’s easy to get a flight to the white sand beaches of Cartagena or a four-hour bus to the untouched mountain town of Jardin.
+If you only have 10-15 days in Colombia, there isn’t much reason to stay longer than those three full days in Medellin.